-One of Brooklyn’s oldest, largest, and most beloved street fairs is set to triumphantly return this fall.
+One of Brooklyn’s oldest, largest, and most beloved street fairs is set to triumphantly return Oct.
+3.

 The annual affair, hosted by the Atlantic Avenue Local Development Corporation (AALDC), has brought revelry to the stretch since 1974.

-The event will take place from noon to 6 pm on Oct.
-3, rain or shine, organizers announced earlier this summer.
+The event will take place from noon to 6 pm on Sunday, Oct.
+3, rain or shine, organizers say.

 “The return of the Annual Atlantic Antic is special because the community can once again come together to celebrate the community, cultures, tradition, and food, all in one place,” AALDC said in a statement.